LCS2-IIITD/CACN-EMNLP-2023/README.md

 # CACN-EMNLP-2023

 This repository contains the code and resources related to the paper "<b>From Chaos to Clarity: Claim Normalization to Empower Fact-Checking</b>".
-If you find our work useful, please consider citing our paper:</p>
+If you find our work helpful, please consider citing our paper:</p>

 ```bibtex
  @article{sundriyal2023chaos,